Methyl aminolevulinate photodynamic therapy

 After treatment the lesions will be covered with an occlusive dressing for at least 24 hours.
 Lesions usually heal completely within one to four weeks.
 More than one lesion can be treated in a single treatment session.
 A repeat second treatment may be done approximately one week later: this is recommended for most basal cell carcinomas and thicker actinic keratoses.

-Your practitioner will arrange to check the lesions after about 3 months.
-If they show a non-complete response re-treatment may be necessary.
+The practitioner should check the lesions after about 3 months.
+If they show a non-complete response, re-treatment may be necessary.

 Basal cell carcinoma treated with PDT

 - The safety of MAL-PDT has not yet been established in patients under 18 years old, but skin cancers very rarely affect this age group.